 The rule sets on the screen can be filtered or sorted by the various informational fields by clicking on the respective field.
+More information on grid filtering and sorting can be found here (see page 211).

 6.7.2 The create/Edit rule set window